-Note: To improve performance, configure your read replica so that it's identical to its source database.
-If you use the Amazon RDS console to create a read replica, the source database settings are used by default.
+For optimal performance, the read replica must mirror the source database.
+If you use the Amazon RDS console to create a read replica, the console applies the source database settings by default.